parkpow/deep-license-plate-recognition/stream/README.md

 Make sure to enter this command inside the Stream folder.

+_Note: This script must be run as a root user._

+### Installation

 ```bash
  wget -q 'https://raw.githubusercontent.com/parkpow/deep-license-plate-recognition/master/stream/remove-images.sh' && chmod +x remove-images.sh && ./remove-images.sh
 ```

-_Note: This script must be run as a root user._
+### Uninstall

+To uninstall the service, just rerun the script and confirm the uninstallation.